 Also, from power sector's expert point of view, building a standard power plant is not only capital intensive, but also takes years to complete.
 This includes importation of machines and technical expertise as well as installation and commissioning.
 That the constitution allows room for State and Local Governments, groups and individuals to participate in 'rural electrification and public utilities' projects' does not give them power to embark on 'electricity generation and transmission projects' outside Federal Government approval.
 Even where such approvals have been granted, most, if not all State Governments' so called 'independent power projects' is failure.
 From Rivers State to Lagos State, the list stretches.

 What Governor Willie Obiano should do in power sector is not to go into it as a major policy area warranting huge wastage of public resources with minimal expected end results.
 Rather, his government should team up with the Federal Government and other bodies' corporate of like minds to unbundle the current power sector policies in Nigeria.
-The sector should be fully democratized to allow room for exploration of other power sources such as coal, solar and bio-fuel (energy made from recycled waste materials) to augment the existing traditional hydrogen and gas power sources.
+The sector should be fully democratized to allow room for exploration of other power sources such as coal, solar, nuclear, petroleum, wind and biomass (energy made from animal, human and plant waste materials) to augment the existing traditional hydroelectricity and gas power sources.
 The Obiano government should consider the option of attracting competent local and foreign firms providing solar power energy services and get them into the State to provide their services to our people at reduced costs.

 Further, our recent investigation showed that the market price of powering a three-bedroom flat apartment through solar energy still goes for as high as N350, 000.
 This means that it will take millions of naira to power a medium scale industry in Nigeria from solar energy.
 The influx of competent local and foreign firm with specialty in solar energy services will not only address the costs, but also the technical challenges still inherent in the installation and post installation of solar energy power in Nigerian homes, stores, markets, hospitals, schools, water stations and industries.
 The Obiano government should also continue his predecessor's policy of rural and urban electrification through the provision of distribution transformers and their installations.